 Because this condition is often progressive, it is vital to treat Dry Eye Disease as early as possible and have regular doctor visits to ensure complications or damage to the eye or vision do not occur.

-Increased tearing may be a symptom of Dry Eye Disease.
-If the basic tear secretion is below normal, excess tears are produced by the lacrimal gland in response to the dryness.
+Surprisingly, ocular surface disease is also a common cause of increased tearing.
+Since basic tear secretion is below normal, excess tears are produced by the lacrimal gland in response to the dryness.

-The most common cause of Dry Eye Disease is meibomian gland dysfunction.
+The most common cause of poor tear health is meibomian gland dysfunction.
 The meibomian glands produce the lipid layer of the tear film, which prevents the premature evaporation of tears.
-Meibomian gland dysfunction leads to inflammation of the gland.
+The glands can become dysfunctional and inflamed with age, leading to loss of this vital lipid layer.
 This may lead to blurred vision, eye pain, redness, and in some cases swollen eyelids.
-Environment may play a role in evaporation – dry eye with staring (i.e., computer work, long distance driving or reading) may exacerbate symptoms.

 How is Dry Eye Diagnosed?